 - This unit deals with various topics associated with international trade such as trade theory; trade policy, trade and growth, incomes and welfare; strategic trade policy, and topics relating to globalisation.

-- Students are able to (1) explain selected advanced trade theories; (2) critically evaluate trade policy on economic outcomes; (3) interpret international trade data using models; (4) give independent assessment about contemporary trade issues; and (5) demonstrate the capability to write and speak clearly and concisely.
+- Students are able to (1) explain selected advanced trade theories; (2) critically evaluate trade policy on economic outcomes; (3) interpret international trade data using models; (4) give independent assessment about contemporary trade issues; (5) apply certain empirical models to conduct trade-related investigations; and (6) demonstrate the capability to write and speak clearly and concisely.

 Supplementary assessment is not available in this unit.